“Your period can last between 2 and 7 days,

 What if there are changes in my periods?

 If there are changes in your periods, it may be in you best interest to choose to talk to your health care provider about this.
-In Menstrual Calendar the North American Menopause Society (now the Menopause Society) explain:
+In Menstrual Calendar the Menopause Society (formerly the North American Menopause Society) explain:

 “During the transition to menopause (called perimenopause), it is normal to skip periods, but very frequent or heavy bleeding episodes often requires an evaluation by your healthcare provider.
 Any bleeding after menopause requires an evaluation by your healthcare provider”.7